Machine-Learned Exclusion Limits without Binning: Introduction

-Modern machine learning (ML) has become a fundamental tool in experimental and phenomenological analyses of high-energy physics (for reviews see, for instance,~\cite{Larkoski:2017jix,Guest:2018yhq,Albertsson:2018maf,Radovic:2018dip,Carleo:2019ptp,Bourilkov:2019yoi,Karagiorgi:2021ngt,Feickert:2021ajf,Plehn:2022ftl} and for pioneer papers see~\cite{Denby:1987rk,Lonnblad:1990bi,Baldi:2014kfa}).
-The ML algorithms can be applied not only to event-by-event collider analyses, but also used at the event-ensemble level~\cite{Metodiev:2017vrx,Khosa:2019kxd,Mullin:2019mmh,Chang:2020rtc,Flesher:2020kuy,Lai:2020byl,Nachman:2021yvi,Arganda:2021azw}.
-In order to estimate the experimental sensitivity to potential new-physics signals at colliders, several studies have recently appeared that combine the use of ML classifiers with traditional statistical tests~\cite{Cranmer:2015bka, Elwood:2018qsr,DAgnolo:2018cun,Nachman:2019dol,DAgnolo:2019vbw,Hollingsworth:2020kjg,Matchev:2020wwx,Cornell:2021gut,Aguilar-Saavedra:2021utu,dAgnolo:2021aun,Mikuni:2021nwn,Khosa:2022vxb,Letizia:2022xbe, Finke:2022lsu, Freitas:2022cno,Arganda:2022qzy}.
-More specifically, it was shown in~\cite{Cranmer:2015bka} that the calibration of classifiers trained to distinguish signal and background samples under the relevant hypotheses ensures to properly estimate the likelihood ratio and consequently can be used to compute a statistical significance.
 Recently, a simplification of~\cite{Cranmer:2015bka} has been proposed in~\cite{Arganda:2022qzy}, the so-called Machine-Learned Likelihoods (MLL), which computes the expected experimental sensitivity through the use of ML classifiers, utilizing the entire discriminant output.
 A single ML classifier estimates the individual probability densities and subsequently one can calculate the statistical significance for a given number of signal and background events ($S$ and $B$, respectively) with traditional hypothesis tests.
 By construction, the output of the classifier is always one-dimensional, so we reduce the hypothesis test to a single parameter of interest, the signal strength $\mu$.
 On the one hand, it is simply and reliably applicable to any high-dimensional problem.
 On the other hand, using all the information available from the ML classifier does not require defining working points like traditional cut-based analyses.
-The ATLAS and CMS Collaborations incorporate similar methods in their experimental analyses, but consider only the classifier output as a good variable to bin and fit the binned likelihood formula (see, for instance, Refs.~\cite{ATLAS:2012byx,ATLAS:2015eiz,CMS:2017kxn,CMS:2018fdh,CMS:2018amb,CMS:2020bfa,ATLAS:2021kqb,ATLAS:2022ooq}).
+The ATLAS and CMS Collaborations incorporate similar methods in their experimental analyses but consider only the classifier output as a good variable to bin and fit the binned likelihood formula (see, for instance, Refs.~\cite{ATLAS:2012byx,ATLAS:2015eiz,CMS:2017kxn,CMS:2018fdh,CMS:2018amb,CMS:2020bfa,ATLAS:2021kqb,ATLAS:2022ooq}).